 About the project

-The overall objective of this project is to develop innovative and robust methods for monitoring global environmental changes using Earth Observation big data and deep learning.
+The overall objective of the EO-AI4GlobalChange project is to develop innovative and robust methods for monitoring global environmental changes using Earth Observation big data and deep learning.
 The main application areas of the project are urbanization and wildfire monitoring.
 Timely and reliable information that the project generates can be used by fire-fighting authorities to quickly put in the right resources, estimate how fires will develop and continuously assess the damages.
 Automatic and continuous mapping of urban changes can be used to support sustainable urban planning and contribute to monitoring the UN 2030 Urban Sustainable Development Goal (SDG 11).

 In recent years, the world has experienced many devastating wildfires due to human-induced climate change, most recently in Australia around the turn of the year 2019/20.
 Wildfires kill and displace people, damage property and infrastructure, burn vegetation and harm wildlife, and cost billions of euros to fight.
 Up-to-date and reliable information on fire risk, active fires, fire extent, progression and damage assessment is critical for effective emergency management and decision support.